AntiLibrary5/taming-motion/README.md

 ```
 Note: ensure `libboost-dev`, `gcc`, `g++` are installed on your system.

+### Using SMPL models

+Since the SMPL fmaily of models require a licence agrrement, there is no automatic script to download them.
+Please follow the instructions in the [smplx](https://github.com/vchoutas/smplx#loading-smpl-x-smplh-and-smpl) repository to do so.

+NB: If you have access to a local inria machine (with acess to the LaaCie data depot) a ready to use folder can be found in **/home/adakri/varora_lacies/LaCie/Models**.

 ### TO-DO
 - [x] Download HumanML3D dataset
 - [ ] Visualize HumanML3D dataset